LastBreach/wiretap-client-server-scripts/README.md

 ### Error messages
-This is what error messages look like this:
+This is what error messages should look like, if any occur.
 ![error images](wiretapme_errors.jpg)